 Get Your Game On: How to Build Curriculum Units Using the Video Game Model

-In the last post I wrote, I explained many of the important in game-based learning unit.
+In the last post I wrote, I explained many of the important elements in a game-based learning unit.
 GBL continues to get national press.
 Game design company Valve is working on digital learning in partnership with the White House.
 Mashable just touted in a post that "Education needs to get its game on."
 I couldn't agree more!

 I promised to give some tips on how to make one of the units in your teacher bag of tricks into a game-based unit.
 Before I move forward with that, I need to clarify a couple terms: game-based learning and "gamification."
 Gamification is the process of applying game design principles into another field.
 Game-based learning is the process of using games to teach content, critical thinking, and other important outcomes.
 When you make a game-based learning unit, you are doing both.
 The entire unit, as well as the individual missions and boss levels, are gamified.
 They contain important principles of game design.
 In addition, the individual mission, quests or boss levels can be games themselves.
 So to summarize, what you are doing when you are creating a game-based learning unit you are not only apply overall principles of game design, but you are also using individual games.